 We’ve put together this handy list of tips to help you identify and overcome the problem areas of your process.
 You can thank us later!

-Although high interest in your employment opportunities is great, large volumes of applications can place immense pressure on the resourcing team, eating up time and money – especially when huge proportions of applicants are unsuitable.
+Although high interest in your employment opportunities is great, large volumes of applications can place immense pressure on your resourcing team, eating up time and money – especially when huge proportions of applicants are unsuitable.
 It’s a challenge we’ve seen our clients face time and time again.

 Faced with this challenge, Yodel implemented Candidate Experience Chatbots into their careers site to accurately sign-post interested candidates to opportunities suitable for them and educate them about the role and process at any time of day, even out of office hours.

-Well curated job descriptions that encourage both interest and applications are also vital when it comes to boosting applicants understanding of the role and process.
+Well curated job descriptions that encourage both, interest and applications are also vital when it comes to boosting applicants’ understanding of the role and process.
 To do it effectively, ask yourself three simple questions;

 A strong employer brand can not only encourage more candidates to apply, it can also lead to 50% more qualified candidates.